data-integrations/wrangler/docs/directives/parse-as-simple-date.md

 ## Usage Notes

-The `parse-as-simple-date` directive will parse a date string, using a pattern string.
+The PARSE-AS-SIMPLE-DATE directive will parse a date string, using a pattern string.
 If the column is `null` or has already been parsed as a date, applying this directive is a no-op.
 The column to be parsed as a date should be of type string.

 ## Examples

-See [format-date](format-date.md) for an explanation and example of these pattern strings.
+See [FORMAT-DATE](format-date.md) for an explanation and example of these pattern strings.